Updating and upgrading SystoLOCK is a straightforward and easy experience.

 |RD Web Access||Systola.SystoLock.Rds.Web||EXE|

-You will require domain administrator privileges for update to succeed for all packages, except MMC, where you only need local administrator privileges.
+You will require domain administrator privileges for update to succeed for all packages, except MMC and NPS plugin, where you will only need local administrator privileges.